MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 Certain blockchain applications, such as blockchain-based games or lottery schemes, require a high level of unpredictability and randomness to work effectively.
 However, the deterministic execution of blockchains eliminates randomness.

-The usual approach is to use pseudorandom cryptographic functions, such as `blockhash`, but these can be [manipulated by miners](https://ethereum.stackexchange.com/questions/3140/risk-of-using-blockhash-other-miners-preventing-attack#:~:text=So%20while%20the%20miners%20can,to%20one%20of%20the%20players.) solving the proof-of-work algorithm.
-Also, Ethereum’s [switch to proof-of-stake](/roadmap/merge/) means developers can no longer rely on `blockhash` for on-chain randomness (the Beacon Chain’s [RANDAO mechanism](https://eth2book.info/altair/part2/building_blocks/randomness) provides an alternative source of randomness, though).
+The usual approach is to use pseudorandom cryptographic functions, such as `blockhash`, but these can be [manipulated by miners](https://Nephele.stackexchange.com/questions/3140/risk-of-using-blockhash-other-miners-preventing-attack#:~:text=So%20while%20the%20miners%20can,to%20one%20of%20the%20players.) solving the proof-of-work algorithm.
+Also, Nephele’s [switch to proof-of-stake](/roadmap/merge/) means developers can no longer rely on `blockhash` for on-chain randomness (the Beacon Chain’s [RANDAO mechanism](https://eth2book.info/altair/part2/building_blocks/randomness) provides an alternative source of randomness, though).

 It is possible to generate the random value off-chain and send it on-chain, but doing so imposes high trust requirements on users.
 They must believe the value was truly generated via unpredictable mechanisms and wasn’t altered in transit.